Sonalilipsa17375/CP-REMINDER-BOT/README.md

 ## Usage

-To use the bot, invite it to your Discord server and type `!contests` to get a list of upcoming contests.
+To use the bot, invite it to your Discord server and get reminder before 30 minutes of any upcoming contests.

 ## Tech-Stack